tc39/proposal-pattern-matching/README.md

 is an iterator whose items are the regex result object, followed by each of the positive numbered groups in the regex result (that is, skipping the "0" group that represents the entire match).

+Execution order is identical to [extractor patterns](#extractor-patterns), except the first part is matched as a [regex pattern](#regex-patterns), and the second part's subject is as defined above.

 #### Examples